james-elliot/p4sympar/README.md

-# p4sym, a parallel solver for the connect-4 (puissance 4 in french) game
+# p4sympar, a parallel solver for the connect-4 (puissance 4 in french) game

-This program is quite "state of the art" regarding the use of symmetries and hash tables.
+The program is quite "state of the art" regarding the use of symmetries and hash tables.

-The parallel branch is a work in progress.
+This parallel code is a work in progress.
 Do not use.
+See p4sym for a (sequential) working code.